SANerses/JSProjects/README.md

 - Show notification when select a letter twice
 - Show popup on win or lose
 - Play again button to reset game

+---

+## 4. Breakout!
+Game

+Game where you control a paddle with the arrow keys to bounce a ball up to break bricks.
+This app uses the HTML5 canvas element and API

+### Project Specifications

+- Draw elements on canvas
+- Use canvas paths to draw shapes
+- Add animation with requestAnimationFrame(cb)
+- Move paddle on arrow key press
+- Add collision detection
+- Keep score
+- Add rules button with slider(-)
+- Add functionality to change horizontal direction of ball depends on player rectangle hitting possition side (-)